CMiSSioN/CBDebugEnvironment/Core/CustomActivatableEquipment/Readme.txt

 	                     Affection is tracked by effect id.
     if ComponentRefInjector is installed (ModTek 3.0+ Mods/ModTek/Injectors/ComponentRefInjector.dll) Location:"{target}" means effect will be applied only component been selected as target for this weapon addon.
 Refer WeaponAddonDef section.

+	also Location is processed if target is not only component but unit.
+If unit is target for the effect, effect becomes location specific
+	!NOTE! not all unit statistic effects can be specific for location.
+Even more you should count every effect to be not location specific unless its locational nature mentioned explicitly.
+If you set non statistic value not processed by location - effect changes nothing.

     if StatisticEffectDataInjector is installed (ModTek 3.0+ Mods/ModTek/Injectors/StatisticEffectDataInjector.dll) you can define ShouldHaveTags and ShouldNotHaveTags fields in statisticData.